tilkinsc/tilkinsc.github.io/README.md

 * Ample PS1, PS2, and PSP games (especially [Monster Hunter Freedom Unite](https://hunstermonter.net/))
 * [Pokemon Mystery Dungeon Red Rescue Team + Fire/Ruby/Leaf/Emerald/TCG for GBC](https://en.wikipedia.org/wiki/Pok%C3%A9mon_%28anime%29)
 * This bullet point is homage to the games I haven't listed

-## Activity Log
-____

-> _[06/15/2019]_ - Started work on a command line program targeted at windows which allows me to spell check words from multiple dictionaries.
-It uses the CPO library.
-It is an example of the power it contains in practice, where non-standard argument passing is a thing.
-Also updated the CPO library to return a new status of current argument where the argument is empty, which supports stdin.
-Updated LuaConsole accordingly to start enabling stdio passing again.

-> _[06/14/2019]_ - LuaConsole now implements my CPO library.
-The CPO library has been updated to bring extensibility by being able to copy over the saved data for later in-program use.
-It was a required change to adhere to LuaConsole's function calling, as it didn't have the symbols it needed at the time.
-I also overhauled how switch parameters worked in LuaConsole to adhere with the CPO library.
-Needless to say, it is more performant and better looking to the eyes.

-> _[05/10/2019]_ - LuaConsole is now fully isolated between Windows/Linux/Mac.
-Mac build continues to fail due to lack of tooling on travis.ci (lack of version-released tooling).
-However, should fully work on an actual box with an updated gcc toolchain.
-Objcopy is mandatory.
-Setting up windows build in progress.

-> _[05/10/2019]_ - CPO library now in z80 assembler, with noticable benefits.

-> _[05/09/2019]_ - Bug fixed my personal CPO library.
-It's a library which hastens and optimizes the switching and flow process of command line applications.
-It also contains file pointers and stdin so the user doesn't have to buffer load anything, especially stdin.
-And finally you can switch with whatever operators - / -- you want as well as map many names to one specific function.

-> _[05/02/2019]_ - Helped https://github.com/HFO4/gameboy.live correcting their English in README.md

-> _[05/01/2019]_ - z80 assembler has now evolved past emitting only the header

-____